PROJECT: CHARACTER DESIGN & MURAL ARTWORK

 The client kindly sent me some photos of the installed mural.
 I intend to go and visit and take some more photos soon, but these give a pretty good idea of how it looks!

-" The room looks amazing!!!
+" The mural looks amazing!!!
 Everyone loves it, it’s made such a difference for our young patients..."

-- Emma Bigley, Marketing & Communications Officer, Rutherford Centre South Wales
+- Emma Bigley, Marketing & Communications Officer, Rutherford Cancer Centre South Wales

 Another project involving character design, for Orchard Project Drinks